-As noted on the itinerary page, our proposed route will be via the West Ridge on Broad Peak.
-This is the standard route to ascend this mountain.
+As noted on the itinerary page, our proposed route on Gasherbrum 2 is the South-West ridge, and the West Ridge on Broad Peak.
+They are the standard routes to ascend these mountains.

 For how many hours do we climb each day?